What You Need To Know About Pests In Austin, TX

 What is one of the most feared pests that regularly crawl their way into our Auston homes?
 We bet most people would answer spiders!
 Some of a spider's most unsavory characteristics include quick movements, unsightly webs, and the ability to bite us when they feel threatened.
 Some spiders have venom powerful enough to cause harm to a person; in most cases, the spiders we come across only have venom potent enough to affect their insect prey.
 While most people want nothing to do with these leggy pests outside in their yards, there is an even lower tolerance for spiders inside our homes!

 Spiders in our area that frequent our yards and homes include wolf spiders, black recluse spiders, house spiders, and tarantulas.
 When it comes to spiders, there is good news and bad news.
 The good news is that spiders aren't in your home because they are looking for you; they actually would prefer to have no contact with people at all.
 The bad news is that spiders are most likely in your home because they have followed their insect prey inside.
 If spiders are creeping around your house, so are insects!
 In our homes, spiders hang out in dark, quiet areas where they are likely to capture their prey, like closets, areas under sinks, basements, crawl spaces, and storage boxes.
+While tarantulas are not dangerous when out in the wild, they can become a nuisance pest.

 Spider Prevention Tips: When it comes to preventing problems with spiders, you have to look at why spiders have chosen your property to live on.
 The most likely reason spiders are in your yard and or home is that it provides them with food, water, and shelter.
 Make your yard less attractive to spiders by making it less attractive to their insect prey.
 Keep lids on trash cans, keep the grass cut short, prune shrubs and bushes, and remove areas of standing water.
 Help keep spiders from getting into your home by caulking cracks in the foundation, repairing holes along the roofline, and placing mesh covers over vents and drains.
 In your home, regularly vacuum and dust to dislodge hiding spiders and their insect prey!